javAlborz/SteamSentimentMLOps/README.md

 >
 > Answer:

 Using config files and Hydra we would have the default parameters and while running a new experiment we would overwrite the config file with new parameters so that the output model would be saved in the Hydra output folder.
+Additionaly, each run could be monitored in weights and biases, with a new name attributed to it.

 TODO: Felipe check this